seveas/git-spindle/docs/github.rst

 List all forks of this repository, highlighting the original repository.

-.. describe:: git hub add-remote [--ssh|--http|--git] <user>...
+.. describe:: git hub add-remote [--ssh|--http|--git] <user> [<name>]

-Add a users fork as a remote using the user's login as name for the remote.
-Defaults to adding a git url, but this can be overridden.
+Add a users fork as a remote using the specified name or the user's login as name for the remote.
+Defaults to adding an http url, but this can be overridden.
 For private repos SSH is used.

 .. describe:: git hub browse [--parent] [<repo>] [<section>]